As a specialist in level measurement, CAPTRON uses capacitive as well as ToF laser technology for level measurement.

-As the diagram above shows, the functional principle of capacitive level measurement is based on a changing condenser capacity.
-In this case, the probe rod and the tank wall from the two electrodes, while the liquid or material functions as the dielectric medium.
-A level change causes a change in capacity.
-An empty tank has a low capacity; a filled tank has a high one.
+As the figure on the right shows, the operating principle of capacitive level measurement is based on the change in capacitance of a capacitor.
+In this example, the probe rod and the vessel wall form the two electrodes, while the medium acts as the dielectric.
+The change in level causes a change in capacitance.
+An empty vessel has a low capacitance, while a filled vessel has a high capacitance.

 The selection criteria depend on numerous factors – 1-rod probes are used for metal vessels, while double-rod probes or a 1-rod probe with a cladding tube are used for plastic vessels.
 The environmental conditions, such as temperatures above 100 °C, and the required protection class, e.g. IP67, determine whether an external amplifier is required or what type of instrument connection is needed.

 Special designs according to customer specifications